dandi/backups2datalad/README.md

 Before running `backups2datalad`, the following setup must be performed:

-- A Python environment must be set up with the packages listed in `backups2datalad.req.txt` installed.
-The minimum required Python version is given in a comment at the top of the file.
+- `backups2datalad` must be installed in a Python environment using either `pip install .` (run from a clone of this repository) or `pip install git+https://github.com/dandi/backups2datalad`.
+At least Python 3.10 is required.

 - [git-annex](https://git-annex.branchable.com) must be installed.
-The minimum required version is given in a comment near the top of `backups2datalad.req.txt`.
+At least version 10.20230126 is required, though you should endeavor to obtain the latest version.

 - A configuration file should be written.
 This is a YAML file containing a mapping with the following keys: